15 Essential Knitting Tools and Materials

 Choose a yarn that is suitable for your project.
 Refer to the ball band (or label) which states the fiber content, weight, suggested needle size, gauge, and dye-lot number.
 To ensure that all your yarn for a project is exactly the same color, buy it all at once and check that the dye-lot numbers match.

 These small notions are used to mark a certain number of stitches in a row, increases or decreases, and any repeats in your knitting pattern.
 Available in both solid and split-ring styles, they are slipped over the needle as you knit or slipped into previous stitch.
-Metal ones are sturdy; bright acrylic ones make them easy to spot.
+Bright colored-ones make them easy to spot.

-Twig and Horn Small Gauge Ruler, $15, quinceandco.com
+Shop Now: Twig and Horn Small Gauge Ruler, $15, quinceandco.com.

 Unsure of a needle's size?
 This tool—punched with holes or rings in corresponding sizes—allows you to identify it easily.
 To size the needle, slip it into each of the holes until you find the best fit (allowing both the tip and shaft to slide easily through it).